Coaches

 Head of Basketball Operations

-Outside of The Blue Heat, Jason is currently the going into his 6th year as Head Coach of The Bolles Boys Varsity Basketball Team.
-His Bolles teams have a combined record of 97-43 over the past 5 years with 2 District titles, 4 straight playoff appearances and one Elite Eight.
+Outside of The Blue Heat, Jason was the Head Coach of The Bolles Boys Varsity Basketball Team for seven seasons from 2016-2023.
+His Bolles teams have a combined record of 124-70 over those 7 years with 2 District titles, 5 playoff appearances and one Elite Eight.
 For 2020-2021 season Jason was named as the Coach of the Year for 4A in the state of Florida by FABC.
+In 2024, Jason was named the Head Varsity Girls Coach at Tocoi Creek Highschool.
+For the 2024/2025 season, Coach Jason led the Lady Toros to their first District Championship, their fist Regional Championship and their first State Final 4.
+Coach Jason was also named the FABC 6A Girls Coach of the year for the state of Florida.
+Current overall coaching record of 164 - 85.

 As a player, Jason played competitive basketball for 20+ years.
 He is a local product of The Bolles School where he earned multiple All City designations.
 Jason was also part of an AAU travel team, Jacksonville Eagles, that won multiple state titles as well as one National Title.
 The Eagles were ranked in the top 20 in the nation from 1990-1993.
 Jason was rated by the Metro Index as one of the Top 30 players in the state of Florida for the class of 1994.
 His playing career continued at the University of North Carolina at Greensboro.